patrickhilmoe/DeliveryStaging/readme.md

 The app used bolt.new to AI generate the layout and main function.
 It has been tailored specifically for the company that uses it.

+Previous dates can be viewed but the line items can't be modified unless the stock file is uploaded locally.

 **for product testing**

 the file dates are 10/31.
 To see the list populate, set the date to 10/31